 - (a) The period during which the right to exercise an Option in whole or in part vests in the Optionee shall be set by the Committee (and Option vesting shall be set forth in Award Agreements), and the Committee may determine that an Option may not be exercised in whole or in part for a specified period after it is granted.
-At any time after the grant of an Option, the Committee may, in its sole discretion and subject to whatever terms and conditions it selects, accelerate the period during which an Option vests or extend the period during which it may be exercised (but not beyond the Expiration Date thereof). - (b) No portion of an Option which is unexercisable at Termination of Service shall thereafter become exercisable; provided, however that all Options held by a Director that are not yet exercisable on the date of such Director's Retirement shall become fully exercisable on that date.
+At any time after the grant of an Option, the Committee may, in its sole discretion and subject to whatever terms and conditions it selects, accelerate the period during which an Option vests or extend the period during which it may be exercised (but not beyond the Expiration Date thereof). - (b) No portion of an Option which is unexercisable at Termination of Service shall thereafter become exercisable.